-Let’s create an API gateway runtime.
+Let’s create an API gateway Runtime Instance.
 We'll use this to proxy traffic to our service implementation.
-To do this, go to the Runtime Manager, which you can find on the left-hand navigation.
+To do this, we will need to set up a Runtime Group and add a Runtime Instance of the Kong Gateway.
+Start by navigating to the Runtime Manager, which you can find on the left-hand navigation.

-Each runtime corresponds to a Kong Gateway running within your infrastructure.
+Each Runtime Instance corresponds to a Kong Gateway running within your infrastructure.
 You can deploy these gateways in nearly any environment.
-Whether you’re running in your own data center, the cloud, VMs, containers or Kubernetes, you can manage each runtime in Konnect.
+Whether you’re running in your own data center, the cloud, VMs, containers, or Kubernetes, you can manage each Runtime Instance in Konnect.

 With our service defined and exposed, let's apply a Kong plugin to protect the service from accidental or malicious overuse.
 To do this, we’re going to be using the Rate Limiting plugin.
 Rate limiting lets you restrict how often each user can call your API.

-To create this plugin, click the New Plugin button at the bottom of the service version overview.
+To create this plugin, navigate to the Plugins tab when viewing the "find-pet-by-id" Route we created in the previous step and click the + New Plugin button at the bottom of the screen.

 From the plugin listing, you can then filter for rate limiting.
-And then click Enable to configure this plugin.
+And then click Select to configure this plugin.

-With the rate limit in place, I can use the vitals data to see 429 errors returning to the client.
+To test this out, I will attempt to call my route repeatedly.
+With the rate limit in place, I can use the Vitals data to see 429 errors returning to the client.
 These errors prove that the rate limit is in effect and the API is safe from someone sending too many requests.

-With our service protected, let’s show how we can improve our service performance with proxy cache.
+With our service protected, let’s show how we can improve our service performance with the Proxy Cache Plugin.
 Kong Gateway stores cached responses from our upstream service.
 That way, when the same client requests the same data, the cache can serve the response directly.
 Caching ensures that our upstream service does not get bogged down with unnecessary repeated requests.

 For this use case, we’re just using the default configuration with the Config.Strategy set to memory.
-With a configuration set, click Create to activate and enable this plugin.
+With a configuration set, click Save to activate and enable this plugin.